yiochou/Resume/README.md

 ### <span> OneDegree, Backend Engineer </span> 2021/10 - present

-##### Tech: Python, PostgresSQL, SQLAlchemy
+##### Tech: Python, PostgreSQL, SQLAlchemy

-- Led the team of 4 backend engineers.
-Planned and Assigned tasks to members.
-Coordinated with them to have good teamework and improve efficiency.
+- Led a team of 4 backend engineers.
+Planned and assigned tasks to members.
+Coordinated with them to achieve effective teamwork and increased productivity by 40%.
 - Rejuvenated core insurance modules progressively for better product usability.
-Developed flexible rule engine that user can write python code to calculate and make decisions.
+Developed flexible rule engine for users to easily utilize the modules in python script.
+- Identified improper module definitions and corrected them to match business domain.
-- Clarified numerous legacy codes with PM and senior members.
-Scheduled tasks and cleaned up these codes step by step.
+- Drove the codebase clean-up.
+Clarified numerous legacy code with PM and senior members.

 ### <span> SoundOn, Backend Engineer </span> 2020/7 - 2021/7

-##### Tech: NodeJS, PostgresSQL, GCP, K8S, BigQuery, Dataflow, CircleCI, Firebase, React, Redux
+##### Tech: NodeJS, PostgreSQL, GCP, K8S, BigQuery, Dataflow, CircleCI, Firebase, React, Redux

 - Developed new features of podcast hosting service and podcast player.
 Refactored the legacy code base.
+- Managed applications running on GCP, K8s.
+Detected and optimized the slow queries in PostgreSQL.
 - Scheduled ETL cron jobs to process and aggregate BigQuery data for performance analytics of podcast shows and podcast rankings.
-- Migrated database from Firestore (NoSQL) to PostgresSQL with zero downtime, and transformed dirty documents into consistent records.
+- Migrated database from Firestore (NoSQL) to PostgreSQL with zero downtime, and transformed dirty documents into consistent records.
-- Built alert system on GCP, and integrated with Slack to notify developers in real-time.

 ### <span> LJIT.io, Frontend/Backend Engineer </span> 2018/5 - 2020/2